cpske/ISP/course-intro.md

+---
+layout: page
-# Introduction to ISP 2020
+title: Introduction to ISP 2020
+---

-## Class Time and Room
+## Class Time and Location

 Monday 10:00-12:00 and 13:00-16:00.

+* Weekly Online Meeting 10:00-12:00 via Google Meet and Microsoft Teams
 * Occasional Live Class in E204.
-* Weekly Online Meeting 10:00-12:00 via Google Meet and Microsoft Teams
 * Weekly Lab and Assignment 13:00-16:00
 * Weekly assigned reading and problems.
 You must do the reading.
+* Small Team Software Project
 * All material will be online

 ## Online Course Require More Discipline & Commitment